-Osteopathy is a system of manual medicine which focuses on the relationship between the function of the body and its structure.
-By physically treating the structure of the body, it has the ability to normalise and re-align.
-By doing so, it allows the function and, therefore, overall health to improve.
+Osteopathy is a system of manual medicine which focuses on the relationship between the structure of the body and its function.
+By physically treating the structure of the body, it allows the function and, therefore, overall health to improve.

 Osteopaths work to support the fact that the body is self-regulating and will perform best when all systems of the body are balanced and functioning efficiently.
 This includes, but is not limited to, the musculoskeletal, circulatory, nervous and digestive systems.
 Osteopaths focus on the whole body as well as looking at lifestyle issues that may be contributing to the situation.

 Using skilled evaluation, diagnosis and a wide range of techniques an Osteopath can identify dysfunction in the body and treat it accordingly.
 Osteopathic treatment uses techniques such as soft tissue techniques and stretching for the general treatment of muscle, tendons and ligaments, joint movement and articulation, as well as slow release techniques such as ligament balancing and cranial osteopathy, which make it gentle to use on the elderly, babies and pregnant women.